TanmayKumar-EngStud/DeepLearning_Basic-programs/README.md

 # DeepLearning_Basic-programs
-these are the basic programs that i made when i was a beginner in Deep Learning.<br>
+These are the basic programs that i made when i was a beginner in Deep Learning.<br>
 I will try to cover all the fundamentals of Deep learning in various programs